wesleytian/wesleytian.com/posts/startup.md

 ### Acknowledgement

-Thanks to Douglas Qian, Helena Gregg, and Nathan Leung for their feedback on this piece.
+Thanks to [Douglas Qian](http://douglasqian.com/), Helena Gregg, and [Nathan Leung](https://www.natecation.com/) for their feedback on this piece and Chip Huyen and Nathan for inspiring me to write this with their startup experience blog posts.